GianMen91/gitlab-statistics/README.md

 ## Overview

-This dashboard application fetches data from the GitLab API to provide statistics about closed issues, merge requests, and project details for a specific assignee.
-It visualizes the data using React components and Chart.js.
+This dashboard application uses the GitLab API to provide statistics on closed issues, merge requests, and project details for a specific assignee.
+Data is visualized with React components and Chart.js.
+The idea behind this dashboard is to serve as a portfolio piece, allowing developers to showcase their projects, languages used, and relevant statistics, making it a valuable resource for job interviews by highlighting the developer's skills and experience.

 ## Technologies Utilized